 The Privacy Act is one of the key legislative acts governing the protection of records maintained on individuals.
-The Act establishes safeguards for the protection of records that the federal government collects and maintains on United States citizens and aliens lawfully admitted for permanent residence.
+The Privacy Act established safeguards for the protection of records that the federal government collects and maintains on United States citizens and aliens, lawfully admitted for permanent residence.

 The Privacy Act allows individuals to:

 A PTA should be completed when proposing a new information technology system through the budget process that will collect, store, or process identifiable information or when starting to develop or significantly modify such a system, or when a new electronic collection of identifiable information is being proposed.

-PIAs must be made publicly available, unless the agency determines not to make the PIA publicly available if such publication would raise security concerns, reveal classified (i.e., national security), or reveal sensitive information (e.g., potentially damaging to a national interest, law enforcement effort, or competitive business interest).
+PIAs must be made publicly available, unless the agency determines not to make the PIA publicly available if such publication would raise security concerns, reveal classified information (i.e., national security), or reveal sensitive information (e.g., potentially damaging to a national interest, law enforcement effort, or competitive business interest).

 A PIA must be conducted before:

-What is a SORN?
+What is a System of Records?

 SORNs have the following purposes:

 The following SORNs have been published in the Federal Register by APHIS: